stfc/aiida-mlip/docs/source/developer_guide/index.rst

 ++++++++++++++++++++++++++

-Packages in the ``docs`` dependency group install `Sphinx <https://www.sphinx-doc.org>`_ and other Python packages required to build ``janus-core``'s documentation.
+Packages in the ``docs`` dependency group install `Sphinx <https://www.sphinx-doc.org>`_ and other Python packages required to build ``aiida-mlip``'s documentation.

 Individual individual documentation pages can be edited directly::